 Sources

-Schmidkonz’s SS-personnel files are kept in the German Federal Archives, Berlin (VBS 1069 (R 19)/ZM 0351 A. 08 und R 9361-III/180359).
+Schmidkonz’s SS-personnel files are kept in the Bundesarchiv in Berlin (German Federal Archives in Berlin) (VBS 1069 (R 19)/ZM 0351 A. 08 und R 9361-III/180359).
 Some information can be found in cards for the Reder trial kept in the military court in Rome.

 Literature